delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

 * `auto_select_repository` - (Optional) Option to automatically select a compatible environment and repository.
 Mutually exclusive with repository_id.

-* `pre_refresh` - (Optional) The commands to execute on the target environment before refreshing the VDB.
+* `pre_refresh` - (Optional) [Updatable] The commands to execute on the target environment before refreshing the VDB.
 This is a map of 5 parameters:
   * `name` - Name of the hook
   * `command` - (Required)Command to be executed
   * `shell` - Type of shell.
 Valid values are `[bash, shell, expect, ps, psd]`
   * `element_id` - Element ID for the hook
   * `has_credentials` - Flag to indicate if it has credentials

-* `post_refresh` - (Optional) The commands to execute on the target environment after refreshing the VDB.
+* `post_refresh` - (Optional) [Updatable] The commands to execute on the target environment after refreshing the VDB.
 This is a map of 5 parameters:
   * `name` - Name of the hook
   * `command` - (Required)Command to be executed
   * `shell` - Type of shell.
 Valid values are `[bash, shell, expect, ps, psd]`